Derrick Henry: 2024: Debut with the Ravens

+Henry finished the season with 325 carries for 1,921 yards, the second most in the league behind Saquon Barkley, while rushing for 16 touchdowns and adding two receiving touchdowns.
+He led all running backs with 5.9 yards per rush attempt, in part due to his yards after contact (909) and broken tackles (42) which were both the highest in the league.
+He also finished tied with James Cook and Jahmyr Gibbs as the NFL rushing touchdowns leader with 16.

+He became the first running back in NFL history with 1,500+ rushing yards and 15+ rushing touchdowns in 3 different seasons, and was named to his fifth overall Pro Bowl, first as a Raven.
+On January 10, 2024, Henry was named second-team All Pro for the third time of his career.

+In his first postseason game with the Ravens and his first since 2021, Henry set a Ravens franchise record for rushing yards in a postseason game by rushing for 186 yards and two touchdowns in a 28–14 victory over their divisional rival Pittsburgh Steelers.
+In the Divisional round, Henry ran for 84 yards and a touchdown in a 27–25 loss against the Buffalo Bills.

+2025

+On May 14, 2025, Henry signed a two-year contract extension with the Ravens worth $30 million total with $25 million guaranteed.

 Playing style

-At 6'3 and 247 lb, Henry is much larger than most running backs and has a frame comparable to that of a linebacker.
-Henry is a "power back", using his large size and strength to overpower defenders and break tackles.
+Standing at 6 ft 2 in tall and weighing 252 lb, Henry is much larger than most running backs and has a frame comparable to that of a linebacker.
+Henry is a "power back", using his large size and strength to overpower defenders, and stiff arm to break tackles.
 In 2020, he accumulated 1,073 yards after contact, over 300 yards more than any running back in the league, and led the league in broken tackles with 34.
-He couples that strength and size with surprising speed relative to his size.
-Henry is adept at using the stiff-arm to get away from defenders.
-As a power back, Henry's playing style contrasts with those of smaller, so-called "scat backs", who have greater elusiveness due to their faster ability to change directions.
-Henry has never caught more than 20 passes a season, but he makes up for his lack of productiveness as a pass-catcher using his dominance as a pure runner.
+He couples that strength and size with surprising speed and agility relative to his size.
+Henry is adept at using the stiff-arm to repel defenders, with it being described as his "signature".
+As a power back, his playing style contrasts with those of smaller, so-called "scat backs", who have greater elusiveness due to their faster ability to change directions.
+Henry is not usually used as a pass catcher, but he makes up for his lack of productiveness as a pass-catcher using his dominance as a pure runner.

-Observers have also noted Henry has a tendency to get better, particularly in yards per carry, in the later stages of a game, as his strength and toughness wears down opponents.
+Observers have also noted that Henry has a tendency to get better, particularly in yards per carry, in the later stages of a game, as his strength and toughness wears down opponents.
 Henry's successful running game has also permitted the offense success with play-action.